fastrgv/AdaGate/README.md

+Video:  https://youtu.be/qgY8vF-bb8A

+Video:  https://github.com/fastrgv/AdaGate/blob/master/fireball.flv

 # AdaGate

 ## Recent Changes

-Video:  https://youtu.be/qgY8vF-bb8A

-Video:  https://github.com/fastrgv/AdaGate/blob/master/fireball.flv
+**ver 6.3.0 -- 10mar18**

+* Planets visible from beach are now properly initialized to correct erroneous positions;
+* Improved code for texture handling;  clarified and exposed the inconsistent semantics of OpenGL textures versus cubemaps.
+Now, all texture PNG images are un-inverted.

 **ver 6.2.9 -- 24feb18**

 * Added spinning Jupiter, Mars in beach sky.
 * Improved avatarobj.ad? to support hats, etc.

-**ver 6.2.8 -- 27jan18**

-* Upgraded Virtual Camera System, which remains a relatively smart "tracking" type.
-It now allows better views of the sokoban puzzle areas and the stargate Dial-Home-Device.
-It has better backward movement and reduced jitter.
-* Added mousewheel adjustability of camera zoom.
-* Corrected third-person optics in ocean.
-* Improved island movement over sand hills and around trees & rocks.
-* Corrected vertical angle for third-person shooting within portal.

-**ver 6.2.5 -- 16jan18**

-* improved avatar control;
-* much improved camera handling;
-* corrected geometry for third-person shooting within portal;

-**ver 6.2.4 -- 11jan18**

-* improved dungeon fog shader coding and realism.
-* improved green mamba, lava turtle & avatar;
-* improved lighting in magma room; magma ball now emits diffuse light;

-**ver 6.2.3 -- 19dec17**

-* Updated to SDL v2.0.7 on Linux, Windows.
-* Updated to SDL v2.0.7x on OSX.
-* Added low hanging FOG to 2 of 5 beach prologs: a)skyboxes; b)ocean; c)trees; d)sand; e)rocks.

-**ver 6.2.0 -- 9nov17**

-* Added prebuilt executables for msWindows !!
-* Added working build scripts for msWindows !!
-* Corrected wrong linux SDL libraries in previous release!

-* Corrected wrong linux SDL libraries in previous release!
-* Updated OSX to use SFML v2.4.2;
-* Added startup messages giving OGL version/profile;
-* Improved compile scripts;  removed unused libraries;

-**ver 6.1.4 -- 29jun17**

-* Updated linux scripts to use a) SFML v2.4.2;  b) AdaCore 2017;
-* Note that AdaCore 2017 works on OSX with no changes.
-* Implemented a conformal texture map for rocks, coconuts;
-* Improved ocean opacity using a simplified Fresnel effect.

-**ver 6.1.3 -- 15apr17**

-* Improved avatar movement in water;  added treadwater motion;
-* Corrected errors in portal drawing geometry when in third person mode;
+* Added a link from ~/Resources/ to /data/.

 ## More change-history at end of file.

 ## AdaGate Game Description
 AdaGate is a 3D sokoban puzzle game within a Stargate / Portal fantasy setting.
-It is an elaborate example of modern OpenGL programming using the Ada language that runs on Windows, OSX, and GNU/Linux.
+It is a fully elaborated example of modern OpenGL programming using the Ada language that runs on Windows, OSX, and GNU/Linux.

 While searching a remote south-seas atoll for remnants of a lost American heroine, a nearly operational stargate beckons.
 Transported into strange dungeons, escape will require pushing every ZPM power cell onto a socket to power up the portal system.
-Then, blast your two portal guns at the walls and escape through the resulting wormhole.
+Then, blast your two portal guns at the walls to escape through the resulting wormhole.

 Escape all 4 dungeons to reach the other-worldly neptune-lake, where the level of difficulty is increased for your next adventure.